ilikenwf/apt-fast/README.md

 ### Debian and derivates ###
-Some distros, such as PCLinuxOS include apt-fast in their repositories.
-However if not included like in Debian or Kali Linux, then the PPA can be manually added by creating a new file `/etc/apt/sources.list.d/apt-fast.list`:
+Some distros, such as PCLinuxOS, include apt-fast in their repositories.
+However, if not included like in Debian or Kali Linux, then the PPA can be manually added by creating a new file `/etc/apt/sources.list.d/apt-fast.list`:

 ```
 deb [signed-by=/etc/apt/keyrings/apt-fast.gpg] http://ppa.launchpad.net/apt-fast/stable/ubuntu jammy main
 ```

-To install apt-fast execute following commands as root:
+To retrieve the signed keys and install apt-fast, execute the following commands as root:

 ```bash
 mkdir -p /etc/apt/keyrings
 curl -fsSL "https://keyserver.ubuntu.com/pks/lookup?op=get&search=0xA2166B8DE8BDC3367D1901C11EE2FF37CA8DA16B" | gpg --dearmor -o /etc/apt/keyrings/apt-fast.gpg